 Squidsoup is an international group of artists, researchers and designers (UK/NO/NZ) working with digital and interactive media experiences.
-Our work combines sound, physical space and virtual worlds to produce immersive and emotive headspaces where participants can take active control of their experience.
-We explore the modes and effects of interactivity, looking to make digital experiences where meaningful and creative interaction can occur.
+Our work combines sound, physical space and virtual worlds to produce immersive and emotive headspaces where participants can take an active role in their experience.
+We explore the modes and effects of interactivity, looking to make digitally mediated experiences where meaningful and creative interaction can occur.

 Grants, project commissions and collaborations from (among others): Royal Shakespeare Company (2010,11), Technology Strategy Board (2008, 2009), Oslo School of Architecture and Design (2009-11), ETHZ/Horao (2008), Future of Sound (2007), Cybersonica (2006-8), Arts Council England (2003,5), NESTA Futurelab (2002-7), Cornerhouse (2003), Watershed Media Centre (2002,4,5) and Mobile Bristol (2004).

 Squidsoup’s work can be experienced online at www.squidsoup.org, and in shared spaces, physical and virtual installations, games and software tools.

 Squidsoup is an open group of collaborators, whose main members are:

 Anthony Rowe has around 15 years experience in digital media and interaction design; as an artist, designer, teacher and researcher.
 He is currently a Research Fellow at the Oslo School of Architecture and Design (AHO) and Visiting Scholar at DCRC (University of the West of England’s Digital Cultures Research Centre).
 His research is practice-led and concerned with the experiential aspects of placing, visualising and interacting with immersive mixed reality environments that occupy physical 3D space.
 Prior to this he was Associate Professor, Interaction Design at AHO (2009-2012).